Skip to content

 Now that you’ve determined your pricing model, you’re ready to calculate your hourly labor rate.

-If you’re new to light installation, time yourself installing lights on a one-story house, two-story house, and trees or bushes.
+If you’re new to Christmas lights installation, time yourself installing lights on a one-story house, two-story house, and trees or bushes.

-Then use a labor cost calculator to add up your hourly salary, direct costs, and desired profit amount to determine the hourly rate you’ll charge your customers.
+Then use a labor cost calculator to add up your hourly salary, direct costs, and desired profit amount to determine the hourly rate you’ll charge.

-Pro Tip: Take into consideration the difficulty of the job, and add premiums for installations that involve high or steep roofs, difficult trees, etc.
+Pro Tip: Consider the difficulty of the job and add premiums for installations that involve high or steep roofs, difficult trees, etc.

 Create an estimate template

-Creating estimates from scratch takes a great deal of time, and a short holiday season means you have no time to waste.
+Creating estimates from scratch takes a great deal of time, and a short Christmas season means you have no time to waste.

-Using an estimate template is one way to speed up your quoting process.
+Using a free estimate template is one way to speed up your quoting process.
 Simply fill in the blanks to create and send a professional-looking estimate to prospective clients in minutes.

 Your estimate template should include: